A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: Dynamical Model

-Figure \ref{fig:result_all} shows the allowed range of the parameters with respect to the SN ejecta mass $M_\mathrm{ej}$ (lower horizontal axis), the SN explosion energy $E_\mathrm{ej}$ (upper horizontal axis), and the timing of the wind launch $\Delta t_\mathrm{w}=840~\yr-t_{\rm w}~[\yr]$ (vertical axis) consistent with the X-ray observations by XMM-Newton and Chandra.
-We find that the size constraint of the inner nebula is tight; in order to confine the wind termination shock as observed, it only allows a very recent launch of the wind and a sufficiently large ejecta mass.
-On the other hand, the combination of the emission measures of the inner and outer nebulae set an upper limit on the ejecta mass.
-In Figure \ref{fig:result_all}, we also indicate the timing of a past X-ray observation by Swift XRT in 2012 A.D., which identified a comparably bright counterpart as the currently observed inner X-ray nebula~\citep[][]{2014ApJS..210....8E,Lykou2022}.
-We regard that this sets a lower limit for $\Delta t_\mathrm{w}$.
-In summary, we obtain the following constraints on the model parameters:
+Figure \ref{fig:result_all} shows the allowed range of the parameters with respect to the SN ejecta mass $M_\mathrm{ej}$ (lower horizontal axis), the SN {ejecta kinetic} energy $E_\mathrm{ej}$ (upper horizontal axis), and the timing of the wind launch $\Delta t_\mathrm{w}=840~\yr-t_{\rm w}~[\yr]$ (vertical axis) consistent with the X-ray observations by XMM-Newton and Chandra.
+We find that the size constraint of the inner nebula is tight; to confine the wind termination shock as observed, it only allows a very recent launch of the wind and a sufficiently large ejecta mass.
+On the other hand, the combination of the emission measures of the inner and outer nebulae set an upper limit on the ejecta mass. {The earlier Swift XRT detection is considered as a lower limit for $\Delta t_\mathrm{w}$ in our models.} In summary, we obtain the following constraints on the model parameters:\footnote{{ROSAT detected X-rays with a comparable flux from the same source in 1990 A.D. \citep{2000IAUC.7432....3V}, but it is uncertain whether the source was extended or not.
+In other words, the X-rays detected by ROSAT might not originate from the central point-like source.
+Thus we do not use this detection as a constraint on $\Delta t_{\rm w}$ or $t_{\rm w}$.}}

 and

 or